ktool/retailstore/README.md

 API testing can be carried out using postman and postman runner functionality.
 Added the postman collection for all user's on github
 [postman collection](https://github.com/ktool/retailstore/blob/master/run/Online%20Retail%20App.postman_collection.json).

-Just import the collection Postman !!!!!!!
+Run the project and Just import the collection to Postman !!!!!!!

 ## Deployment